 As a result, Michael was selected to participate in the Detroit Creative Corridor Center's Creative Ventures, a year-long business development program for creative-sector entrepreneurs, and is an active participant in the yearly Detroit Design Festival.

-His published works include the June 2020 Featured Artist of the Month by Metalsmith Guild of San Francisco, exhibitions at The Gutman Gallery in Ann Arbor, MI and, national art fairs, including the Ann Arbor State Street Art Fair, the BeauxArts Art Festival of Arts, Miami, and artfest: Michigan Avenue, Chicago.
+His accomplishments include the June 2020 Featured Artist of the Month by Metalsmith Guild of San Francisco, and exhibitions at Gutman Gallery, Ann Arbor, MI, and Padzeski Gallery, Dearborn, MI.